-Your responsibilities as a landlord if you sublet your home
+Your obligations as a landlord if you sublet your home

-If you take in a lodger or rent out your home, you will have responsibilities as the landlord.
+If you take in a lodger or are renting out a room in your house, you will have obligations as the landlord.
 The rights of your tenant will depend on the type of tenancy they have.

 The pages on taking in a lodger and subletting your home explain the different kinds of tenancy your lodger or subtenant could have.